Advice for Neighbours Affected by Development

 A new development can unfortunately at times have a direct impact on adjoining properties.
 If you are concerned that development works undertaken are causing or may threaten damage to your property you should contact the owner of the land where the works are occurring and ensure that they are aware of your concerns.
 If you are not satisfied with the progress of your discussions in this regard you will need to gain independent legal advice in relation to your rights and any future action you may need to take.
 Further information on how to resolve these disputes can be found in the “Fences and the Law” booklet which is available here.

 Construction taking place on a neighbouring property can include noisy activities which may affect adjoining properties.
-The legislation regarding control of noise has recently changed - for further information please refer to this fact sheet.
+Construction noise is governed under the Local Nuisance and Litter Control Act 2016 - for further information please refer to this fact sheet.

-Dust from building sites can often cause a nuisance to adjoining land owners.
+Dust from building sites is governed by the Local Nuisance and Litter Control Act 2016.
 Whilst builders and developers have a responsibility to ensure that the amount of dust originating from a site is minimised by wetting down the soil and site during the demolition and construction process, there are occasions when this does not occur.
 For further information please refer to this fact sheet.

-If there is asbestos material in or on the neighbouring building or fencing to be demolished there are specific requirements for the method of removal and disposal of asbestos.
+There are specific requirements for the method of removal and disposal of asbestos during development or demolition works.
 Legislation involving the removal of asbestos is administered by SafeWork SA not Council.
 More information is available on the SafeWork SA website.

 This information sheet contains additional information about asbestos.